 "I'm sorry, sweetheart," Ted said gruffly, patting her on the back.

 Tonks cried until she felt blessedly numb.
-"May I have a cup of tea?" she asked.
+"May I have a cup of tea?"

 Her mother kissed her cheek and stepped back.
 "I'll go put the kettle on."

 Her father gave her a bear hug and then steered her toward the kitchen.
 "You're staying here tonight."

 He bent to kiss the top of her head.
 "No matter how old you are or where you live, this will always be your home."

 Tonks drank a cup of tea and ate a bar of chocolate to soothe her parents before climbing the stairs to her childhood bedroom.
 She went through the motions of getting ready for bed by rote, waiting until she was propped up in bed, a stuffed dragon by the name of Norbert keeping her company, to use the Melusine Mirror to contact Remus.

 His face appeared instantly.
 "Nymphadora!
 Have you heard—?"

 "Yes."
 It was rude to interrupt, but she couldn't bear to talk about Emmeline's death.
 Tonks didn't want to talk about Cami either.
 There was only one thing she wanted to hear.
 "When can I visit?
 I need to see you."

 "I'll find a way to come to London," he said.